Test / Promotional Vehicles

 NOTE: *Clear could be in the form of a translucent film that would change the sheen in spots, creating a “varnish” look similar to a common printing technique.

 What Can I Put On My Vehicle?
 Basically, the rule is one Diamond (or Primary Brand Logo) per each side of the vehicle.
 One can also go on the hood.
 Never have a lone Dana Diamond AND a Primary Brand Logo on the same vehicle.
 It’s either one or the other.
 Technology demonstrators must include the words “Technology Demonstrator” in Helvetica Neue 77 Bold condensed.
-The diamond burst graphic may be either the solid version OR the outline version.

 When painting a liveried off-highway vehicle or heavy truck, use the following RAL color formulas: